OuhscBbmc/BbmcResources/instructions/github.md

 ### Repo Settings

-Paste this block into a new issue called *GitHub Repo Settings*:
+Paste this block into a new issue called *GitHub Repo Settings*.
+This issue can be created by anyone on the CDW team.
+Replace the placeholders in curly braces with the project-specific values.

 ```
 - [ ] double-check the repo is private.
 (It should have a lock icon and say 'Private' new the repo name.)
 - [ ] Add repo description like `{pi-name} (PI): "{project-title}"` (eg, 'Ryan Blucker (PI): "Prevalence rates of overweight Foster care children and adolescents in in a Primary Care clinic setting"')